open-sauced/open-sauced/README.md

 Open Sauced
 ---

-This is a project to stalk open source repos I am interested in.
+This is a GrpahQL starter project to stalk open source repos and take notes.